-- 1. High school administration will conduct an investigation and gather information. - 2.
-High school administration will issue the athletic suspension to the student-athlete and notify the parent(s)/guardian(s) of suspension.
+- 1. School administration will conduct an investigation and gather information. - 2.
+School administration will issue the athletic suspension to the student-athlete and notify the parent(s)/guardian(s) of suspension.

 3. Administration will inform Athletic Council (may include: Principal, Assistant Principal, Athletic Director & Coach) of the suspension and duration of the suspension.